KeepBotting/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 support, `python-hildon <https://github.com/maemo-leste/python-hildon>`_,
 `python-hildondesktop <https://github.com/maemo-leste/python-hildondesktop>`_ and
 `python-osso <https://github.com/maemo-leste/python-osso>`_ are all available.
-There are the main bindings to the Maemo mobile environment.
+These are the main bindings to the Maemo mobile environment.
 They have all been ported to Python 2.7.
 Python 2.7 is now end of life, so we'll have to migrate to 3.x eventually, but 2.7 seemed like a good and useful intermediate goal.